MLB Odds: Cubs - Nationals Prediction, Pick, How To Watch

 Why The Cubs Could Cover The Spread

-The Cubs enter the game after losing three straight in which this hitting was not as good as it has been all year long.
 On the season, the Cubs have the second-best batting average and second-best on-base percentage in baseball.
-Their slugging percentage sits third, and their 419 total bases sit fifth.
+Their slugging percentage sits third, and their 451 total bases sit sixth.
 The top of the lineup is leading them.
 They have the best on-base percentage from the top three spots in the batting order among all teams in baseball.
+The problem yesterday was not hitting.
+They got on base a lot, with eight hits and four walks.
+The problem was they could not score with runners in scoring position.

-The resurgence of Cody Bellinger is leading that charge.
-He has been hitting lead-off or at the top of the order all year, to great success.
-He has seven home runs this year, 18 RBIs, stolen four bases, and has an OBP of .371.
-Joining him in those top three spots have been Nico Hoerner, Dansby Swanson, and Ian Happ.
-Swanson leads the group in on-base percentage at .412.
-Happ has driven in 14 runs this year, while also getting on base at a .412 clip.
-Hoerner has stolen ten bases while driving in 17 runs.
-When they get on base, Patrick Wisdom is driving them home.
-He has ten home runs and drives in 20 so far this year.
+This is normally not an issue for them.
+The Cubs sit sixth in the majors in hitting with runners in scoring position at .284.
+Eric Hosmer has been leading that charge, hitting .412 with 10 RBIs in RISP situations.
+Patrick Wisdom went 0-2 with the runners in scoring position, and his average in those situations continued to plummet.
+While he has 11 home runs and 21 RBIs, he is hitting just .200 in RISP situations, with two home runs and 11 strikeouts.
+Leading the team in RBIs in RISP situations is Nico Hoerner.
+He has 15 RBIs in those situations, and when he gets on it can be an issue.
+Hoerner has stolen ten bases this year to lead the team.

-Drew Smyly returns to the hill today for the Cubs.
-After going 7.2 innings of one-hit baseball against the Dodgers, Smyly came back down to earth against the Padres.
-It was still a solid start, as he went five innings and gave up two runs.
-On the season, he is 2-1 with a 3.21 ERA.
-After the horrendous first outing of the year, he has been very good.
+The Cubs send Marcus Stroman to the mound today.
+Stroman started the season very strong, not giving up a run in his first two outings of the year.
+He gave up two against the Mariners, but then came back out and went six scoreless again.
+His last two starts have not been the same.
+Against the Dodgers he went just five innings, giving up three home runs and five runs overall.
+Against Miami, he went 6.1 innings but gave up two runs and was not a factor in the decision.

 Why The Nationals Could Cover The Spread